stackbit-projects/enthusiastic-strawberry-4ded2/src/pages/index.md

     type: section_hero
     title: CBA Consult Section
     image: images/5.jpg
-    content: >-
+    content: >
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+      Business Services mentioned in this section can be reviewed and commented on the designated pages.
+We recommend you to use the docs or if you prefer the blog to find the latest resources.
     actions:
       - label: Get Started
         url: /docs